handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

    * @param {Handsontable} hotInstance
    */
   constructor(hotInstance) {
      /**
-     * BasePlugin's constructor adds to our custom plugin the following properties:
+     * The `BasePlugin`'s constructor adds a `this.hot` property to your plugin.
+     * The `this.hot` property:
-     * - `this.hot` - A reference to the Handsontable instance, you can't overwrite this property.
+     * - Is a reference to the Handsontable instance.
+     * - Can't be overwritten.
-     *                It also gives you the access to columns and rows index mappers.
+     * - Gives you access to columns' and rows' index mappers.
      */
     super(hotInstance);